brainlesstony/BINF4241-group-9/Assignment 5/ANSWERS.md

 #Task 1 Snake&Ladders Game

-Main Function is in the GameLogic
+Main Function is in the GameLogic.

-*BoardTest*

-We have implemented setters to bypass the user input section.
+Our snake & ladders game has one main restriction which is the limited board size.
 Since we have limited board size, each category needs to be tested.

-*PlayerListTest*

--Placeholder

-*GameLogicTest*

--Placeholder
+This is the way we constructed it in the first assignment.
+We used setters in order to test methods that were not testable from outside the class.
+We hardcoded a few test methods, since they were private and could not be tested from outside the class.

+*Bugfixes*

+- Fixed empty input for board size in Board Class.

 #Task 2 Tic Tac Toe